 Task Task type Task mode Weightage (%) A1: MOOT COURT Requirements: Three Moot Courts in a Semester.
 Each 10 Marks Moot Courts shall be based on assigned problems to be prepared by the faculty concerned.
-Evaluation by Principal/ Head concerned, an advocate and Teacher concerned.
-Out of ten marks allotted for each problem.
-5 marks are to be allotted for Presentation / Report 30 MARKS
+Evaluation by Principal/Head concerned, an advocate and Teacher concerned.
+Presentation /Report 30 MARKS